simonjvardy/alarm-clock/README.md

 - Seconds hand rotation calculation:
   - The formula used to calculate the seconds rotation angle is `(seconds value * 360 / 60)` so each second rotates 6°.
-  - The seconds hand doesn't sweep but instead shows as a noticeable "ticking" hand; jumping from second to second.
+  - The seconds hand doesn't sweep but instead shows as a noticeable "ticking" hand; jumping from second to second, which I like.

 - Canvas Rotation:
   - To draw the clock hands at the correct clock position, a hand is drawn after the canvas has been rotated about its central point.